-The Icelandic aerial survey carried out in July 2016 is a continuation of a series of surveys, using nearly identical design and methodology, carried out in 1987, 1995, 2001, 2007 and 2009 (Fig. 7; Pike et al. 2008, 2009, 2011).
+The Icelandic aerial survey carried out in July 2016 is a continuation of a series of surveys, using nearly identical design and methodology, carried out in 1987, 1995, 2001, 2007 and 2009 (see ANNEX 3, Fig. 6, page 227; Pike et al. 2008, 2009, 2011).
 The survey was attempted in 2015 but insufficient effort was realized due to poor weather conditions.
 The main target species of these surveys has been the common minke whale.
 In 2016 a Twin otter aircraft was used, for the first time allowing two full platforms each with 2 observers.
 As in 2015, a new electronic device called a Geometer was used to record sighting times and declination angles.
-Only 53% of planned effort was completed due to poor weather conditions.
-A total of 647 sightings were made, including 66 of common minke whales, 223 of white-beaked dolphins, 92 of harbour porpoises and 52 of pilot whales.
+Only 53% of planned effort was completed due to poor weather conditions, 92 of harbour porpoises and 52 of pilot whales.
 Abundance estimates from this survey are feasible for common minke whales, white beaked dolphins harbour porpoises and perhaps pilot and humpback whales.
 However the value of producing these estimates must be weighed against the relatively low coverage of the survey.
 Abundance estimates for the target species will be finalized in early 2017.